rlworkgroup/garage/README.md

 garage is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of algorithms.

 garage is fully compatible with [OpenAI Gym](https://gym.openai.com/).
-See [here](http://rlgarage.readthedocs.io/en/latest/user/gym_integration.html) for instructions and examples.
+All garage environments implement gym.Env, so all garage components can also be used with any environment implementing gym.Env.

 garage only officially supports Python 3.5+.